U8NWXD/batch_crop/README.md

 where `img1.ARW_cropped.jpg` and `img2.ARW_cropped.jpg` store cropped forms of `img1.ARW` and `img2.ARW` respectively.

+Note that on macOS Mojave you may need to use light mode and slightly resize the window in order to see the button labels.

 ## Contributing and Developer Documentation

 Developer documentation is hosted at [readthedocs](https://readthedocs.io) at